 Although existing legislation now extends federal marriage benefits to same-sex spouses in states with marriage equality, we need to extend such benefits for same-sex and opposite-sex couples in domestic partnerships in those states, and same-sex couples in states without any recognition of same-sex unions.
 The fight is not at all over.

-She has reintroduce the Equal Access to COBRA Act to extend access to COBRA coverage for domestic partners and their children if they are covered by an employer’s health plan.
-Seh has co-sponsored:
+She has reintroduced the Equal Access to COBRA Act to extend access to COBRA coverage for domestic partners and their children if they are covered by an employer’s health plan.
+She has co-sponsored:

 • the Social Security Equality Act, which would amend Title II of the Social Security Act to authorize permanent same-sex partnerships to be treated as marriage for purposes of determining entitlement to OASDI benefits.